What NationStates is all about.

 You mean like the United Nations?

-Except in regions where the Founder has stripped the position of executive powers, a Delegate can alter the World Factbook Entry, set a password, eject other nations, suppress message board posts, establish and cancel regional Embassies, and more.
+Except in regions admistered by an active Governor who has chosen not to share power, Delegates can alter the World Factbook Entry, set a password, eject other nations, suppress message board posts, establish and cancel regional Embassies, and more.
 Some Delegates use this power to keep the region safe and orderly; others do it to cement their grip on power.
 And some, it's a little of both.

 A Delegate also represents the region before the World Assembly.
 She can review upcoming proposals for legislation and promote those she approves.
 When legislation reaches the resolution voting floor, she wields additional voting power over regular WA members: 1 extra vote for each endorsement.
 Delegates of large regions therefore have considerable influence over whether resolutions pass or fail.